iExecBlockchainComputing/wpwp-worker-setup/cloud-deployment/README.md

         WORKER_NAME=My_First_Worker_Name              # Set the name of your worker PROD_WALLET_PASSWORD=mySecretPassword         # Change this password to the one you've used for your wallet

-        # Availiable CPU for worker will be automatically set to availiable CPU on host machine -1
+        # Available CPU for a worker will be automatically set to available CPU on host machine -1
-        # FORCE_WORKER_AVAILABLE_CPU=1                # uncomment only if you want to force availiable CPU for worker
+        # FORCE_WORKER_AVAILABLE_CPU=1                # uncomment only if you want to force an available CPU for the worker
         ```

         Paste the contents of the correct setup script to the file.
-        Give it a execution rights `sudo chmod +x setup.sh`.
+        Give it execution rights `sudo chmod +x setup.sh`.
         Run - `./setup.sh`

     * **Running with a command line**